kubernetes-sigs/kustomize/ROADMAP.md

 Effort: Medium

-In the past, when the leads have left in various kubernetes projects, it left a wide hole that few could easily fill, leaving the remaining leads in a bad position and the project understaffed.
+In the past, when the leads stopped contributing (for various reasons, not covered here) in various kubernetes projects, it left a wide hole that few could easily fill, leaving the remaining leads in a bad position and the project understaffed.
 We should assume that we will need to onboard new maintainers in the future, and should have playbooks for doing so.
 As we grow the contributor base in kustomize, we will build these playbooks for those who are contributing and those who are looking to grow into kustomize leaders.
 To ensure the long term health and stability of the project, we should have: